In Memoriam: Matthias Koenig

 The Global Summits on Diamond Open Access are pivotal gatherings that bring together stakeholders from around the globe to advance a community-led scholarly publishing model without financial barriers for authors or readers.
 The third Global Summit takes place from 2–6 February 2026 in Bengaluru, India.

-Join Science Europe for an online discussion to discuss the importance of environmental sustainability strategies for research finding and performing organisations, and the lessons learned from their development and implementation.
+On 23 January Science Europe organised an online discussion to discuss the importance of environmental sustainability strategies for research finding and performing organisations, and the lessons learned from their development and implementation.

 Science Europe and the European Network of Research Integrity Offices (ENRIO) launch a joint statement that reinforces their shared commitment to strengthening research integrity across Europe.